Gastro Sciences | by CMRI | Published on 10/04/2020

-Bariatric surgery or more commonly referred to as weight-loss surgery is a metabolic surgical method that involves making changes to the digestive system to reduce the overall body fat.
+Bariatric surgery or more commonly referred to as weight-loss surgery is a metabolic surgical method that involves making changes to the digestive system to reduce overall body fat.
 These types of surgeries also include gastric bypass surgery.
-A general bariatric surgery helps a person lose 50% of the excess weight during the first 6 months.
+General bariatric surgery helps a person lose 50% of the excess weight during the first 6 months.
 The surgery makes the stomach smaller and limits the amount of food one can eat at one time by making you feel fuller earlier.
 More so, the surgery may involve changes in the small intestine so that there is limited absorption of calories and nutrients form food and beverages.
 Bariatric surgery may include one of these techniques or could include both, depending on case to case.

-Bariatric surgery is recommended medically in cases where a person is unable to lose weight through diet and exercise, and the excessive weight has been causing increasing health problems such as high blood pressure, heart issues, Gastroesophageal reflux disease, severe sleep apnea, diabetes, stroke, etc. However, today a bariatric surgery has become very common since it is medically very safe and often provides effective results.
+Bariatric surgery is recommended medically in cases where a person is unable to lose weight through diet and exercise, and the excessive weight has been causing increasing health problems such as high blood pressure, heart issues, Gastroesophageal reflux disease, severe sleep apnea, diabetes, stroke, etc. However, today bariatric surgery has become very common since it is medically very safe and often provides effective results.

-There are multiple types of bariatric surgery which vary per the effectiveness and speed of result, as well as the medical condition of the person.
+There are multiple types of bariatric surgery which vary per the effectiveness and speed of the result, as well as the medical condition of the person.
 Some of the basic types of bariatric surgery include:

-Bilionpancreatic Diversion with Duodenal Switch: This form of surgery is a complex form of Roux-en-Y in which the surgeon cuts away most of the stomach (80% of it) and attaches the remaining part with the last portion of the small intestines, completely bypassing the first two portions.
+Biliopancreatic Diversion with Duodenal Switch: This form of surgery is a complex form of Roux-en-Y in which the surgeon cuts away most of the stomach (80% of it) and attaches the remaining part with the last portion of the small intestines, completely bypassing the first two portions.
 This surgical form is recommended for patients with a BMI of more than 50 since it limits the intake of food, as well as the absorption of nutrients from food.
 This is a very complicated and also a very risky procedure.

 Laparoscopic adjustable gastric banding (LAGB): In this type of bariatric surgery, the surgeon places an inflatable band around the top portion of the stomach, which is inflated to compress the stomach separating it into two parts.
 One part is a very tiny pouch that communicates with the rest of the stomach through a passage created by the band.
 A LABG limits the amount of food consumption, depending on the capacity of the new pouch.
 However, the band is adjustable and that makes this the most preferred form of bariatric surgery.
 Though results of this procedure may be less effective in comparison to other methods, since the band might lose its grip over time and would require adjustments.

-Sleeve Gastrectomy: In this form of bariatric surgery, the surgeon changes the overall structure of the stomach to represent that of a tube which restricts the absorption of calories and nutrients from food intake.
+Sleeve Gastrectomy: In this form of bariatric surgery, the surgeon changes the overall structure of the stomach to represent that of a tube that restricts the absorption of calories and nutrients from food intake.